fragment-dev/fragment-ruby/README.md

 While the SDK comes with GraphQL queries out of the box, you may want to customize these queries for your product.
 To do that:

-1. Define your custom GraphQL queries in a `.graphql` file, for example, in `extra.graphql`.
+1. Define your custom GraphQL queries in a `.graphql` file.
+For example, in `extra.graphql`.

 2. When creating the client, pass the `extra_queries_filename` parameter to specify the path to your custom GraphQL file: